Paul J. Overmyer

 • a $125 million senior secured incremental revolving facility for Air Methods Corporation

-• Berkshire Partners and/or certain of its portfolio companies in connection with:
+• CVC Capital Partners and/or certain of its portfolio companies in connection with:

-• Centerbridge Partners and/or certain of its portfolio companies in connection with:
+• EQT Private Equity and EQT Infrastructure and/or certain of their portfolio companies in connection with:

 • Direct ChassisLink, Inc. (a portfolio company of EQT Infrastructure) in $900 million first lien ABL, and $325 million second lien term, commitments to finance its acquisition of approximately 72,000 chassis and related customer contracts and hosting agreements from TRAC Intermodal, LLC

-• Snow Phipps Group (n/k/a TruArc Partners) and/or certain of its portfolio companies in connection with:
+• TruArc Partners and/or certain of its portfolio companies in connection with:

 • senior secured term and revolving facility for Watchtower Buyer, LLC to finance the acquisition of Watchtower Security, LLC